Grand Lodge of North Carolina: Philanthropy

 Grand Master William R. Davie laid the cornerstone for the first public university in the country, the University of North Carolina (now UNC-Chapel Hill), near New Hope Chapel in Orange County in 1793 just several weeks after George Washington laid the cornerstone for the United States' Capitol in the newly rising Federal City.

 Wanting to continue this partnership of masonry and education in the state, the Grand Lodge resolved to create a masonic school.
-Grand Master David Williamston Stone first proposed a charity school in Raleigh in 1838, but it was tabled until 1847 when the Grand Lodge started fundraising for such an institute.
+Grand Master David Williamson Stone first proposed a charity school in Raleigh in 1838, but it was tabled until 1847 when the Grand Lodge started fundraising for such an institute.
 In 1850, various lodges across the state made various offers of cash and real estate to secure the physical plant for the new Seminary of Learning.
 The delegates selected the offer from Tuscarora Lodge No. 122 in Oxford to be the seat of the new school.
 The lodge agreed to provide $8,495 and 10 acres of land towards the erection of a school building.
 The school was incorporated by the legislature and named "Saint John's College."
 Land was purchased in 1853 and Virginia architect W.G.
 Butler designed the building.
 Captain John Berry (1798-1870), a builder and stonemason from Hillsborough was contracted to construct the structure.
 Berry had made a name for himself locally through the construction of several notable buildings: Eagle Masonic Lodge in Hillsborough, a previous Caswell County Courthouse, The Hillsborough Academy, the Orange County Courthouse, a previous Person County Courthouse, several UNC campus buildings, and the old main building of Wake Forest College in Wake Forest.